Ognyanovo, Blagoevgrad Province: History

 The mineral water has been discovered in the Roman times.
 There are remains of Roman baths.
-Also a medieval village and a watching towert remains have been unearthed near the village.
+Also a medieval village and a watching tower remains have been unearthed near the village.
 The Roman town Nicopolis ad Nestum is just few kilometers south of the village.

 The village was named Fotovishta until 1934 and Ognenovo until 1966.
 It was mentioned for first time in the Ottoman documents as Hotovishta in 1478-1479 as Christian village with 1 Muslim and 53 non-Muslim households.
 In the 19th century people of Pomak origin came from other Muslim villages.
 In 1835 was built the church "Assumption of Virgin Mary" (Успение Богородично, Uspenie Bogorodichno).
 Some of the icons were painted by Dimitar Molerov.
 In 1859 was opened the first school.
 In 1908-1909 there were 103 Bulgarian households with 303 inhabitants and 40 pomak households with 200 inhabitants.

 After 1912 year the village was gained from the Ottoman Turks and the region became part of Bulgaria.
 Refugees from Macedonia came to Fotovishta after parts of the region became part of Greece.
 In 1934 the village was renamed Ognenovo.
 In 1966 the village was named with its present name Ognyanovo.